grammyjs/stateless-question/README.md

 > Create stateless questions to Telegram users working in privacy mode

-You want to keep the privacy of the user with [Telegrams privacy mode enabled (by default)](https://core.telegram.org/bots#privacy-mode), send users translated questions in their language and dont save the state what users are currently doing?
+You want to keep the privacy of the user with [Telegrams privacy mode enabled (by default)](https://core.telegram.org/bots#privacy-mode), send users translated questions in their language and don't save the state what users are currently doing?

 This library wants to solve this problem.